cloudfoundry-community-attic/LEGACY-bosh-getting-started/creating-a-micro-bosh.md

 For this tutorial, we will do option 2 and host the BOSH deployments within the same region/account that they will be managing.
 We will use the same AWS credentials used to create the first Ubuntu VM, but will deploy to a different region (although we could deploy to the same region; remember, each region requires a new BOSH deployment).

-Provision an elastic public IP in the target infrastructure/region with fog:
+On your local machine using fog, provision an elastic public IP in the target infrastructure/region (us-west-2 in this tutorial):

 ``` ruby
 >> connection = Fog::Compute.new({ :provider => 'AWS', :region => 'us-west-2' })